ingen-lab/Ruth/Attachments/ElfEars/ElfEars-Readme.txt

 ElfEars - 10 January 2018
-CC-BY by Fred K. Beckhusen
+AGPL by Fred K. Beckhusen

 The ElfEars attachment should load and be attachable as two separate prims.